How to Make Decisions using the Kepner Tregoe Decision Analysis

 Ask Yourself:

-• Are you willing to accept the risks to get the benefit of this option?
+- Are you willing to accept the risks to benefit from this option?

-Example: Make Decision to stay at Option C
+Example: Make a Decision to Stay at Option C

-Based on the Kepner Tregoe Decision Analysis results and acceptable risks, we will make the decision to book our vacation at Hotel C.
+Based on the Kepner Tregoe Decision Analysis results and acceptable risks, we will book our vacation at Hotel C.